MichaelCurrin/docsify-js-template/README.md

 ## Features

+- 🏭 Template for a SPA modern docs site.
-- 📗 Make a modern docs site – using your awesome project's _existing_ markdown files
+- 📗 Use your awesome project's _existing_ markdown files.
-- 🤩 Low code needed – needs just a single HTML file, which has a JS section you can configure for your own project
+- 🤩 Light on code – just add a single HTML file and optionally add cover page and navbar config.
-- 🚀 Easily hosted on GH Pages – a free static site with no build step needed
+- 🚀 Easy to host as a static site on GitHub Pages.
+No build step needed.

 ## Purpose